- Biblical™ Manhood and Womanhood:

 (1) it is not prescribed, or even often exemplified, in the Bible – it is not very Biblical,

-(2) it squelches a lot of gifts which does not fit into a person’s assigned gender box,
+(2) it squelches a lot of gifts which do not fit into a person’s assigned gender box,

-(3) it mostly cannot be lived by the unmarried, widowed, or the Christian child, and
+(3) it mostly cannot be lived by the unmarried, the widowed, or the Christian child, and

 (4) almost all of the fruit of the Spirit is assigned as a women’s role and not a man’s.